-In connection with the Merger, we will seek the approval of our stockholders to, among other things, (a) issue the shares of our common stock issuable in connection with the Merger under the rules of The Nasdaq Stock Market LLC, or Nasdaq, pursuant to the terms of the Merger Agreement, or the Required Voting Proposal, (b) amend our certificate of incorporation to effect a reverse split of our common stock, at a ratio to be determined prior to the Effective Time in accordance with the Merger Agreement, or the Reverse Stock Split, which is intended to ensure that Nasdaq listing requirements are satisfied and (c) amend certain terms of our equity incentive plans as described in the Merger Agreement.
+In connection with the Merger, we will seek the approval of our stockholders at a special meeting expected to be held on February 22, 2023 to, among other things, (a) issue the shares of our common stock issuable in connection with the Merger under the rules of The Nasdaq Stock Market LLC, or Nasdaq, pursuant to the terms of the Merger Agreement, or the

+Required Voting Proposal, (b) amend our certificate of incorporation to (i) increase the number of authorized shares of our common stock from 200,000,000 shares to 400,000,000 shares and (ii) effect a reverse split of our common stock, at a ratio of not less than 1-for-3 and not more than 1-for-7 and to be determined prior to the Effective Time in accordance with the Merger Agreement, or the Reverse Stock Split, which is intended to ensure that Nasdaq listing requirements are satisfied and (c) amend certain terms of our equity incentive plans as described in the Merger Agreement.

-Each of us and Enliven have agreed to customary representations, warranties and covenants in the Merger Agreement, including, among others, covenants relating to (1) using reasonable best efforts to obtain the requisite approvals of our respective stockholders, (2) non-solicitation of alternative acquisition proposals, (3) the conduct of our respective businesses during the period between the date of signing the Merger Agreement and the closing of the Merger, (4) us using reasonable best efforts to maintain the existing listing of the our common stock on Nasdaq and causing the shares of our common stock to be issued in connection with the Merger to be approved for listing on Nasdaq prior to the closing of the Merger, (5) us filing with the U.S. Securities and Exchange Commission, or the SEC, and causing to become effective a registration statement to register the shares of our common stock to be issued in connection with the Merger, or the Registration Statement, and (6) each of us and Enliven filing a pre-merger notification requirement under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, or the HSR Act.
+Each of us and Enliven have agreed to customary representations, warranties and covenants in the Merger Agreement, including, among others, covenants relating to (1) using reasonable best efforts to obtain the requisite approvals of our respective stockholders, (2) non-solicitation of alternative acquisition proposals, (3) the conduct of our respective businesses during the period between the date of signing the Merger Agreement and the closing of the Merger, (4) us using reasonable best efforts to maintain the existing listing of our common stock on Nasdaq and causing the shares of our common stock to be issued in connection with the Merger to be approved for listing on Nasdaq prior to the closing of the Merger, (5) us filing with the U.S. Securities and Exchange Commission, or the SEC, and causing to become effective a registration statement to register the shares of our common stock to be issued in connection with the Merger, or the Registration Statement, and (6) each of us and Enliven filing a pre-merger notification requirement under the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended, or the HSR Act.